 Goal Tactics Activities & Metrics Create a Centre of Excellence for Open Educational Practices.
 Invest in Open Fellows to conduct research and evaluate open educational practices.
 Use the prototype Open Library Infrastructure (OLI) as a platform for conducting applied research on open publishing, open teaching and open pedagogy.
-Adapt the BCcampus Open Fellowsxviii program for Ontario.
+Adapt the BC campus Open Fellowsxviii program for Ontario.
 Accelerate member participation in open educational practices and the use of OLI.
 Prioritize the Cape Town OER Declaration's Top 10 Directionsxix and expand advocacy to move open education forward in Ontario.
 Poll Ontario and global leaders in open learning for the most promising emerging opportunities.
 Create a Centre of Excellence for Experiential Learning.
 Invest in industry, employer and educator-driven research and innovation in the use of experiential learning tools, technology and services that broaden the employability attributes of Ontario graduates.
-Host an Ontario Open Badging Forum that will initiate a cross-sectoral dialogue to build an inclusive skills recognition system, using Open Badges as an alternative form of recognizing skills for cocurricular, work experience and other forms of experiental learning.
+Host an Ontario Open Badging Forum that will initiate a cross-sectoral dialogue to build an inclusive skills recognition system, using Open Badges as an alternative form of recognizing skills for co- curricular, work experience and other forms of experiental learning.
 Expand learner participation in the SXD Lab series.
 Launch three to five new experiential learning initiatives that explore the use of tools or technologies that are scalable.
 Increase the number of educators engaged in experiential learning initiatives.
 Showcase initiatives at TESS.

+eCampusOntario

-Goal
+Goal Tactics Activities & Metrics

-Create a Centre of Excellence for Applied Research in Technology-Enabled Learning.
+Create a Centre of Excellence for Applied Research in Technology- Enabled Learning.

-Tactics

 Invest in applied research on technology-enabled learning environments, for example, the design and use of VR/AR simulation environments designed to benefit teaching and learning across all disciplines, including STEM subjects and the health professions.

-Invest in applied research by educators and learners in the use of analytics and mixed methods data collection to guide retention strategies in online courses and programs.
+Invest in applied research by educators and learners in the use of analytics and mixed methods data collection to guide retention strategies in online courses and Adopt a design-based research and development framework to guide initiative development.
+Partner with college and university research units working in these areas.

-Activities & Metrics

-- Adopt a design-based research and development framework to guide initiative development. - Partner with college and university research units working in these areas.
+programs.

+eCampusOntario CC-BY 4.0 Internationa

+RIANCE SS.
+TO K.

+CO